 If you don’t like reading too much information, here are our top 3 graphics tablets:

 I hope that you find the information on this site useful and helpful if you are thinking of buying your first graphics tablet.
 Certainly Wacom are the best selling models, but there are other models and types available for a fraction of the price that may do the job just as well for you.
-Check out the list of top graphics tablets without Wacom included – the reviews will speak for themselves.

 If you have any feedback or questions, please use the Contact Us page.
 We would love to hear which graphics tablet you have bought and how you are getting on with it.
 If you are feeling in a social mood, please leave a comment or “Like” our Facebook page to help spread the word about this website.